dphansen/LearnAI-AIonIaaS/README.md

 # Welcome

+Welcome to this one day workshop on using Azure IaaS and PaaS for AI workloads.
-Welcome to the second two days of the Cloud AI Bootcamp.
-In these two days, we will focus on hands-on activities that develop proficiency in AI-oriented workflows leveraging Azure Machine Learning Workbench and Services, the Team Data Science Process, Visual Studio Team Services, and Azure Container Services.
+In these two days, we will focus on hands-on activities that develop proficiency in AI-oriented workflows leveraging the Data Science Virtual Machine and other Azure offerings.
 These labs assume a introductory to intermediate knowledge of these services, and if this is not the case, then you should spend the time working through the pre-requisites.

-# Pre-requisites
+## Pre-requisites

 Pre-requisites can be found [here][prereq3.0].
 Briefly, pre-requisites include the following:

-## Resources
+### Resources

 - The ability to create resources within an Azure subscription
 - Familiarity with how to create resources in said subscription

-## Azure Machine Learning Services

-- Python Proficiency and familiarity with data science workloads and techniques.

-## Version Control

-- Familiarity with [Git](https://git-scm.com/) and a [Visual Studio Team Services Account](https://azure.microsoft.com/en-us/services/visual-studio-team-services/) to leverage collaborative features of Azure Machine Learning.

-## Languages
+### Languages

 - Python

-# Goals
+## Goals (keeping just to note format)

 - Understand and use the Team Data Science Process (TDSP) to clearly define business goals and success criteria
 - Use a code-repository system with the Azure Machine Learning Workbench using the TDSP structure